Eventador/eventador.github.io/_documentation/getting_started_guide.md

 Eventador.io has a number of endpoints where data can be consumed depending on your use case.

 - Raw Kafka message
-- PrestoDB SQL (developer plan and above)
+- PrestoDB SQL (Enterprise plan and above)
-- Eventador Notebook (via SQL or via Python or R or Julia) (developer plan and above)
+- Eventador Notebook (via SQL or via Python or R or Julia) (Enterprise plan and above)

 ### Consuming data via Kafka